 The Port Hotel Restaurant and Inn (website) is a bed and breakfast located in a restored 1902 hotel at 101 E. Main St. Here you can treat yourself and someone special to gracious hospitality, luxury accommodations with fireplaces, whirlpool baths and fine dining including an elegant Sunday brunch.

 Hampton Inn and Suites (website) located along I-43 in nearby Grafton, offers faster, easier access to Milwaukee and Brewers baseball at Miller Park.
 Amenities include a hot breakfast, indoor pool, fitness center and 24-hour convenience mart.

 Port Washington Festivals include Port Fish Day in July, billed as the World's Largest One-Day Outdoor Fish Fry.
 This event features a parade, fish and chips stands, car show, crafts show, carnival, several stages with live music and fireworks at night.
-There's also a Street Festival in May, and for you real scalawags, the always wacky Pirate Festival in June, with music, food, fireworks and pirate flags flying the whole weekend over general fun and chaos.
+There's also a Street Festival in May, and the Port Harbor Family Festival in June.
 Or check out the Maritime Heritage Festival featuring two majestic tall ships, an Artisan's Marketplace, historic activities and displays, two music stages, harbor tours, kids' activities, food/ beverage court, fireworks and a cardboard boat regatta.